andrewtholt/zForth/src/smallLinux/README.md

 set
 cget
 cset
+allocate

-Theese are required because the standard forth @ ! c@ c! operate in a sandbox for robustnes
+These are required because the standard forth @ ! c@ c! operate in a sandbox for robustnes

-the above allow any memeory to be addressed, if invalid crash will ensue.
+The above allow any valid memory to be addressed, if invalid crash will ensue.

+allot makes use of the arena to allocate memory.